fabiotosi92/Awesome-Deep-Stereo-Matching/README.md

 # Awesome-Deep-Stereo-Matching
-Welcome to the "Awesome-Deep-Stereo-Matching" repository, a curated list of state-of-the-art stereo matching resources maintained by Fabio Tosi and Matteo Poggi.
-This repository aims to provide a comprehensive collection of the latest and most influential papers on stereo matching published in top-tier computer vision conferences and prestigious journals.
+Welcome to the "Awesome-Deep-Stereo-Matching" repository, a curated list of state-of-the-art deep stereo matching resources maintained by Fabio Tosi and Matteo Poggi.
+This repository aims to provide a comprehensive collection of the latest and most influential papers on deep stereo matching published in top-tier computer vision conferences and prestigious journals.

 ## Table of Contents